-Message/myth What are the facts?
-How does this maintain violer If the violence were serious, the survivor would leave their partner/ husband.
-It is not always easy to leave abusive partners.
-People stay in violent relationships for many reasons.
-For example, they might: Be afraid to leave - many violent people threaten to kill their partners/wives if they leave Be financially dependent on their partner Think that violence is a normal part of a relationship and that it is their partner's way of showing that they care Fear being shamed or shunned by their community Have nowhere to go Still love their partner and hope he can change Blame themselves and not feel they deserve better - this is often the result of emotional abuse This message mainta silencing survivors ar doubt the truthfulnes result: People in violent r often shamed for of being shamed of from seeking supp People, including police, and health not believe surviva are not deserving they have not left message nce?

-- Not want to separate their children from the other parent or leave without their children - Be getting pressured by their family and their in-laws not to break up their marriage ains violence by nd leading others to ess of survivors.
-As a
+How does this message Message/myth What are the facts? maintain violence?
+This message maintains violence by If the violence were It is not always easy to leave abusive partners. serious, the survivor People stay in violent relationships for many silencing survivors and leading others to would leave their partner/ reasons.
+For example, they might: doubt the truthfulness of survivors.
+As a husband. result: Be afraid to leave - many violent people threaten to kill their partners/wives if they • People in violent relationships are often shamed for not leaving.
+The fear of being shamed can prevent them Be financially dependent on their partner from seeking support.
+Think that violence is a normal part of a People, including friends, family, relationship and that it is their partner's way police, and health care providers, may of showing that they care not believe survivors or may think they are not deserving of support because Fear being shamed or shunned by their they have not left their partners. community Have nowhere to go Still love their partner and hope he can change Blame themselves and not feel they deserve better - this is often the result of emotional Not want to separate their children from the other parent or leave without their children Be getting pressured by their family and their in-laws not to break up their marriage